gentjankolicaj/gentjankolicaj/README.md

 ## Hi there 👋

 - I’m currently working on java...
--    I’m currently learning cryptography, blockchain, formal language...
+- I’m currently learning about blockchain, formal lang, cryptography...
 - I’m interested in math,computer science, algorithms...

 ### ⚡️ Some certs:
 <table>